-Now, adopting a pet will very rarely cost you nothing as it did for me and my cats (I got mine through a colleague whose cat had gotten out and ended up with an accidental litter as cats sometimes do), however it is much much cheaper than buying from a pet store or breeder.
+Now, adopting a pet will very rarely cost you nothing as it did for me Felix and Scruffy (I got them through a colleague whose cat had gotten out and ended up with an accidental litter as cats sometimes do), however it is much much cheaper than buying from a pet store or breeder.
 If you are looking for a specific breed or have breed specific requirements, maybe this is the only way you will get what you need, but you can usually search the available animals at different shelters online and who knows what you might find?
 There are plenty of animals out there desperately looking for a new home.
-Now don't get me wrong, this isn't a rant against all pet stores - most of them are lovely, and really care for the animals, but there are some which get their pets from puppy farms or similar - and that practice definitely needs to stop.
-Having a pet isn't cheap and if you need to get a loan to even pay for it, it's not setting yourself off on the right foot.
+Now don’t get me wrong, this isn’t a rant against all pet stores – most of them are lovely, and really care for the animals, but there are some which get their pets from puppy farms or similar – and that practice definitely needs to stop.
+Having a pet isn’t cheap and if you need to get a loan to even pay for it, it’s not setting yourself off on the right foot.

 I have pet insurance, because with animals there are no guarantees abut what costs may come along down the line, and if I don’t have to pay it myself, why should I?
 With a pet on finance – what if you can’t afford the repayments?
 Do you lose your pet?
 That’s not fair on you, your family or the pet.